mwturvey/OpenHMD/steamvr/Readme.md

 Don't forget to make a backup if you have special SteamVR settings.
 Now run SteamVR and check ~/.local/share/Steam/logs/vrserver.txt for errors.

 TODO:
-* fix HMD rotation
-* implement controllers
+* implement controllers when openhmd controller api https://github.com/OpenHMD/OpenHMD/pull/93 is merged
 * implement distortion